All Episodes

 There are no enumerated powers in the Constitution for the federal government to act.

-And that's you're right.
+And that's, you're right.

 That's one of the things I like about Thompson.

-And to some degree, some say that's that's hurt him a little bit, that he hasn't been more flashy.
+And to some degree, some say that's hurt him a little bit, that he hasn't been more flashy.

 But that's up for you to decide.